AndrewC55/Group3Coursework/use-cases/use-case-issue-33.md

 ### Preconditions

-None.
+Finance advisor should know what continent they intend to get the population of.

 ### Success End Condition

-Marketing executive can see the population of the world.
+Finance advisor can see the population of a continent.

 ### Failed End Condition

-Marketing executive cannot see the population of the world.
+Finance advisor cannot see the population of a continent.

 ### Primary Actor

-Marketing executive.
+Finance advisor.

 ### Trigger

-A request for the population of the world is sent to Marketing.
+A request for the population of continents is sent to Finance.

 ## MAIN SUCCESS SCENARIO

-1. Director of Marketing asks an executive for the populations of the world.
+1. CFO asks Finance for the populations of each continents.
-2. Marketing executive asks system for population of continent.
+2. Finance advisor asks system for population of continents.
-3. Population of the world is given to the Marketing executive.
+3. Population of continents is given to the Finance advisor.
-4. Marketing executive gives report to CFO.
+4. Finance advisor gives report to CFO.

 ## EXTENSIONS